keeperdao/hidingbook-api-docs/README.md

 * DeFi products

 ### User benefits
-* Protected against invisible slippage
+* Protection against invisible slippage
-* Protected against sandwich trading attacks
+* Protection against sandwich trading attacks
-* Pay zero gas to trade
+* Trade without paying gas
 * Get rewarded in $ROOK for your participation in MEV capture, which results in you trading at a better price than you asked for

 ### Keeper benefits